Edited on 02/12/2021 to include more information and to make it reader-friendly. 🙂

-- 1/2 tablespoon salt (adjust to taste)
+- ½ tablespoon salt adjust to taste

-- 1/2 teaspoon ground turmeric/turmeric powder/haldi
+- ½ teaspoon ground turmeric/turmeric powder/haldi

 - You will start off preparing the kappa - first chop off the ends, slice it into thick rounds, then peel using a paring knife.
 Then slice the thick rounds lengthwise into long slices about an inch thick.
-Then chop them roughly into bite sized pieces.
+Then chop them roughly into bite-sized pieces.

-- In a medium sized sauce pan, add 3 quarts (about 2 liters) water, kappa pieces, salt and bring to a boil.
+- In a medium-sized sauce pan, add 3 quarts (about 2 liters) water, kappa pieces, salt, and bring to a boil.
 Simmer for 15-20 minutes or till tender.

-- While the kappa is cooking, using a blender, gently crush the coconut, garlic and Serrano pepper.
+- While the kappa is cooking, using a blender, gently crush the coconut, garlic, and Serrano pepper.

 - Once the Kappa pieces are cooked, in a small skillet or kadhai, heat oil and splutter the mustard seeds.
 Add curry leaves and red chilli flakes.
-Drain the kappa pieces and add it to the seasoned oil and mix well.
+Drain the kappa pieces and add them to the seasoned oil and mix well.

 - Mix the crushed coconut mixture with the kappa pieces and stir well.